 Our goal is to be the leader in the discovery, development and commercialization of cancer telomere targeting agents and other similar small molecules.
-Our initial focus is to efficiently advance our Phase 2 clinical program using THIO in sequential combination with cemiplimab.
-Ultimately, we envision positioning THIO as a patient anticancer immunity priming treatment for all immune-activating agents used in the treatment of cancer.
+Our initial focus is to efficiently advance our Phase 2 clinical program with THIO in sequential combination with cemiplimab.
+Ultimately, our goal would be to position THIO as a patient anticancer immunity priming treatment for all immune-activating agents used in the treatment of cancer.
 To date, THIO has never been tested in clinical trials in combination with any check-point inhibitor.
 The key elements of our strategy are to:

 - Advance our existing clinical programs, including seeking accelerated approval for THIO in NSCLC as a tumor mass-reducing and simultaneously immune system priming agent administered in advance of the immune-activating agent, cemiplimab for treatment of advanced NSCLC, and ultimately, as a cancer treatment foundation in multiple indications and geographies.
-Even if granted, accelerated approval status does not guarantee an accelerated review or marketing approval by the FDA. - Broaden the clinical development of THIO by exploring synergistic administration prior to other standard-of care immune-therapies including cell therapy. - · Develop a franchise of telomere-targeting cancer treatments not inclusive of checkpoint inhibitors. - Leverage our regulatory strategy to acquire additional human data faster outside U.S. for other cancer indications. - Selectively enter into strategic collaborations with pharmaceutical and biotechnology companies that have immune activating therapies. - Expand our existing intellectual property portfolio.
+Even if granted, accelerated approval status does not guarantee an accelerated review or marketing approval by the FDA. - Broaden the clinical development of THIO by exploring synergistic administration prior to other standard-of care immune-therapies including cell therapy. - Develop a franchise of telomere-targeting cancer treatments. - Leverage our regulatory strategy to acquire additional human data faster outside U.S. for other cancer indications. - Selectively enter into strategic collaborations with pharmaceutical and biotechnology companies that have immune activating therapies. - Expand our existing intellectual property portfolio.

 We will face certain challenges in implementing our business strategy including, among others, the fact that earlier development of THIO was not commercially pursued.
 Even if THIO successfully advances through clinical studies and towards approval for use, we may face early competition from generic alternatives to THIO after expiration of any applicable regulatory exclusivities.
-The FDA's accelerated approval pathway, even if initially granted, does not guarantee an accelerated review or marketing approval by the FDA.